Back to Participation 3.0

 Through convening interested people, an open standards exploration, and concept promotion we seek to show how public meeting notices, agendas, documents, etc. can become vastly more accessible across the distributed Web 2.0 world.

-- OFFLINE CURRENTLY - Final Report - Best Practices and a Research Agenda for Bringing Open Public Meeting Notices and Agendas Online - An in-depth review of options.
+- Final Report - Best Practices and a Research Agenda for Bringing Open Public Meeting Notices and Agendas Online - An in-depth review of options.
+Currently offline except:

 - Join the online Public Meetings Technical Working Group to further this project.
 Volunteers and partners sought to pursue this idea with intensity as E-Democracy.org focuses on Inclusive Social Media in 2011.